 Some of the chemicals we work with pose a risk of fire, explosion, dangerous reactions, toxic exposure and/or environmental damage if not stored and handled properly.

 These guidelines explain the University’s requirement for the safe storage of chemicals.
-The information is provided to support implementation of the University's OHS Policy.
+The information is provided to support implementation of the University's Work Health and Safety Policy.

 This guidance is applicable to all University staff and students who work with chemicals.
 It is also applicable to contractors and affiliates who work with chemicals on University property.